Author of Same Kind of Different As Me

 In 2007, President Bush appointed Ron to the State Department Cultural Property Committee to advise the President on diplomatic matters regarding international art and antiquities.
 He served through December 2011.

 In 2014, Paramount Pictures announced a film adaptation of the book with the same name.
 The cast consists of Renée Zellweger (Deborah Hall), Djimon Hounsou (Denver Moore), Olivia Holt (Ron’s daughter), Jon Voight (Ron’s father) and Greg Kinnear (Ron Hall).
 Currently Ron is co-producing with Mary Parent and Michael Carney is directing.
-The film is due out in theaters February 3, 2017.
+Release date: October 20, 2017.

 Ron lives in Dallas with his wife Beth and in addition to art dealer he wears many hats including motivational speaker, New York Times bestselling author, artist, and cowboy.
 But, his favorite is that of grandfather to four little girls who affectionately call him Rocky Pop.